GatoPretoooo/CISC-121-FINAL-PROJECT/README.md

 # Acknowledgement

 - This program has two versions due to platform limitations.
-The local version supports automatic data collection, while the deployed version requires manual inputs
+The local version supports automatic data collection, while the deployed version requires manual inputs.
 - The idea for this program was based on a earlier project that me and a friend developed two years ago.
 - I would like to acknowledge the use of online resources and tools that helped me develop this project.
 - I used Python documentation and Gradio documentation to understand how to build the user interface.
-- AI was used to help debug, improve code structure and understanding certain programming concepts
+- AI was used to help debug, improve code structure and understanding certain programming concepts.
+- AI was used to fastly translate from portuguese to english.